adamaguilera/spigot-plugin-tutorial/README.md

 # spigot-plugin-tutorial

 # Prerequisites
-- Latest java version
+- Latest Java Development Kit version
+- Git Bash if you are on Windows

-# macOS Tutorial
+# Tutorial
 ## Creating a Spigot Server
 - Open your terminal and change your directory to /spigot-plugin-tutorial
 - Run build server script `sh ./scripts/build-server.sh`